KeirLoire/skript_collection/README.md

 # Skript Collection
-Requires Skript 2.3.5 or latest.
+Some of the skripts requires Skript version to be at least 2.3.5 or latest.

 # Naming Convention